AngryCarrot789/MemoryEngine360/README.md

 This project references a project called PFXToolKitUI licenced under LGPL, and AvaloniaHex is licenced under MIT.

-The file IFeatureXboxJRPC2 contains code from XboxChef/JRPC, licenced under GPL-3.0
+The files `IFeatureXboxJRPC2.cs` and `Jrpc2FeaturesImpl.cs` contain code adapted from XboxChef/JRPC, licenced under GPL-3.0